 To the extent that operations or contractual liability (for those liabilities assumed by Contractor herein) or other provisions outlined are not addressed by insurance listed in clauses (a) and (b) above, Contractor shall delete the “watercraft exclusion” under the commercial general liability insurance in Section 1.A(2) above.

 Contractor’s Pollution Liability Insurance.
 This policy shall provide coverage against claims for bodily injury (including bodily injury and death), property damage (including loss of use) and clean-up costs caused by or arising out of pollution incidents arising from the activities of Contractor or any of its Subcontractors, and shall include contractual liability per the terms and conditions of such policy.
-Coverage shall apply to sudden and accidental pollution events, shall include all transportation-related events, and respond to cleanup both on and off the Site.
+Coverage shall apply to sudden and accidental pollution events, shall include transportation-related events, and respond to cleanup both on and off the Site.
 The aggregate limits shall apply separately to each annual policy period,

 Limits: U.S. $10,000,000 each incident; and